 Their choices are satisfied on the basis of the candidates’ ranking but also evaluating the consistency between their preparation and the formative contents of the work program to be carried out in the host country on one hand, and the compliance with specific requirements by the hosting centres on the other.
 The CVs are then submitted to the hosting centres, which, after evaluating them, communicate their acceptance of the candidates.

-The selection of the new candidates by Unipharma will take place in October 2015, and the host laboratories will receive the applications starting from the second half of October (up to February approximately).
-The acceptance of a candidate by the host laboratory should be confirmed through a formal Letter (e-mail).
+Submission of the projects proposals by the host laboratories is provided annually.
+The acceptance of a candidate by the host laboratory should be confirmed through a formal letter (e-mail).
 After the acceptance, the tutor can plan with the trainee the start date of the placement, the logistic aspects, etc.

 TASKS OF THE HOST CENTERS